Dwight Hicks: Professional football career

-Hicks started his professional football career with the CFL Toronto Argonauts in 1978 playing 3 games as a defensive back and punt returner.
+Hicks started his professional football career with the CFL's Toronto Argonauts in 1978 playing 3 games as a defensive back and punt returner.

 A four-time Pro Bowl selection from 1981 to 1984, Hicks was a key player on the 49ers dynasty in the 1980s, assisting his team to NFL Championship wins in Super Bowl XVI and Super Bowl XIX.
-In the 1981 season, Hicks led the NFL in interceptions (9) and return yards (239), and went on to make a big impact in the Super Bowl against the Cincinnati Bengals.
+In the 1981 season, Hicks tied for third in the NFL in interceptions (9) and led the league in return yards (239), and went on to make a big impact in the Super Bowl against the Cincinnati Bengals.
 After the 49ers lost a fumble on the opening kickoff, the Bengals had a great scoring opportunity and drove to San Francisco 5-yard line.
 However, Hicks made a clutch interception to prevent the Bengals from scoring.
 His interception set up a 49ers touchdown on their ensuing drive and helped San Francisco build up a 20–0 lead at halftime, eventually winning the game 26–21.

 Hicks arrived with the 49ers merely by happenstance.
 Hicks was one of a bevy of defensive backs used by the 49ers during the 1979 and 1980 NFL seasons.
 Before being signed by the 49ers, John Facenda noted in a team highlight film that Hicks was "Managing a health food store" in Detroit.
 Hicks, who was interviewed for the America's Game episode focusing on the 49ers Super Bowl XIX champions, notes that Facenda was wrong.
 Hicks was simply working in the stock room of a health food store at the time of his signing.
 Only 25 years old, Hicks found himself suddenly the veteran leader of the 49ers secondary in the 1981 season, when the 49ers decided to rebuild their defensive backfield through the draft.
 Playing in only his second full season, Hicks was considered the leader of a secondary that also featured rookies Ronnie Lott, Eric Wright and Carlton Williamson.
 The young, but hard-hitting secondary would affectionately be known as "Dwight Hicks and his Hot Licks".
 Despite this lack of experience, the 49ers defense ranked among the best in the NFL and spurred the 49ers on to a surprising victory in Super Bowl XVI.